FlaUI/FlaUI.WebDriver/README.md

 - [Microsoft's WinAppDriver](https://github.com/microsoft/WinAppDriver) used by [Appium Windows Driver](https://github.com/appium/appium-windows-driver) has many open issues, is [not actively maintained](https://github.com/microsoft/WinAppDriver/issues/1550) and [is not yet open source after many requests](https://github.com/microsoft/WinAppDriver/issues/1371).
   It implements [the obsolete JSON Wire Protocol](https://www.selenium.dev/documentation/legacy/json_wire_protocol/) by Selenium and not the new W3C WebDriver standard.
   When using it I stumbled upon various very basic issues, such as [that click doesn't always work](https://github.com/microsoft/WinAppDriver/issues/654).
-- [kfrajtak/WinAppDriver](https://github.com/kfrajtak/WinAppDriver) is an open source alternative, but it's technology stack is outdated (.NET Framework, UIAComWrapper, AutoItX.Dotnet).
+- [kfrajtak/WinAppDriver](https://github.com/kfrajtak/WinAppDriver) is an open source alternative, but its technology stack is outdated (.NET Framework, UIAComWrapper, AutoItX.Dotnet).
 - W3C WebDriver is a standard that gives many options of automation frameworks such as [WebdriverIO](https://github.com/webdriverio/webdriverio) and [Selenium](https://github.com/SeleniumHQ/selenium).
   It allows to write test automation in TypeScript, Java or other languages of preference (using FlaUI requires C# knowledge).
 - It is open source!
 Any missing command can be implemented quickly by raising a Pull Request.